 The Children's Voice includes an all-star cast of illustrators from Nathan Wyburn (Abergavenny, UK) jamming Y Broga Bach on toast, Anthony Richards of (Ammanford, UK) dripping Bwrw Glaw, and Siobhan Owen rendering Fuoch chi Rioed yn Morio?, and many more!

 Freeman is at his best revealing the origin and background of the Welsh rhymes, providing the reader with meaningful insight into Welsh family dynamics and how social and economic factors impacted the roots of the stories told.

-New from A Raven Above PressCeltic Family Magazine #5 Fall Issue 2014
+New from A Raven Above PressCeltic Family Magazine #6 Winter Issue 2015

 A Boy Born from Mold and Other Delectable Morsels by Lorin Morgan-Richards contains seven delightfully bleak stories, beginning with Ruin (or Rune proper), who through extraordinary circumstances comes to moldy life in an old battered quilt left in the corner of a basement.
 Readers should also examine other characters like Zoog, a young vampire, whose intolerance to blood causes bouts of gas and bloating, much to his parents' distaste.
 This paperback edition features two new stories 'The Rare Benign Belbow' and "Willy Nillee and the Red-Tailed Squirrel'.
 Illustrated by the author.
 50 pages.

 CELT (available only in Canada & the USA) by Meinir Gwilym